nikolaydubina/everything-wrong-with-swiftdata/README.md

 ## iCloud

+- iCloud schemas in Production cannot be deleted or changed. schemas are permanent and immutable.
 - there is no way to tell if sync is complete
 - there is no way to tell if sync is in-progress
 - there is no way to tell when sync will start